elgopher/pixiq/README.md

 ## Project status

-The project is under heavy development at the moment, and some of its features are experimental/missing and might change in the near future.
+The project is under heavy development at the moment, and some of its features are experimental/missing and may change in the near future.

 The project is using [semantic versioning](https://semver.org/).
 Current version is `0.X.Y` which basically means that future versions may introduce incompatible